posmishka/linux/server/Basic setup.md

 	root		ALL=(ALL)       ALL
 	yourname		ALL=(ALL)       NOPASSWD:ALL

-b) usermod -aG wheel $username
-*add user to the common group for sudo users*
+b)add user to the common group for sudo users

 ### Change ssh config
-*prevent root from entering, changing ssh port, allowing new user to enter*
+prevent root from entering, changing ssh port, allowing new user to enter
 ```
  sed -i 's/^.*Port .*/Port 29920/g' /etc/ssh/sshd_config && \
  sed -i 's/^.*PermitRootLogin yes/PermitRootLogin no/g' /etc/ssh/sshd_config && \